Cabal-Labs/Rainbow-CabalStartKit/README.md

 # Rainbow-Cabal Start Kit
 ![Example](./example.gif)

-A starting kit for using the Rainbow kit, a web3 button connector for different wallets, with Wagni, a React Hooks SDK for web3, built using Next.js.
+A starting kit for using the Rainbow kit, a web3 button connector for different wallets, with Wagmi, a React Hooks SDK for web3, built using Next.js.

 ## Getting Started
- In this guide, we'll show you how to set up the RainbowKit button and demonstrate how to use the different Ethereum React hooks from Wagni.
+ In this guide, we'll show you how to set up the RainbowKit button and demonstrate how to use the different Ethereum React hooks from Wagmi.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites